 MAMA Store is a showcase for Australian design, with a strong desire to support local makers and artisans.
 Many of our best selling items are made locally, including jewellery, scarves, homewares, and childrens toys.

-If you would like to sell your work through ShopMAMA, please contact Cirstin on (02) 6043 5800 or via email.
+If you would like to sell your work through MAMA Store, please contact the team on (02) 6043 5800 or via email.

 A key tenet of MAMA’s Collection Policy is the acquisition of works of art that highlight the strengths of artists and creative practitioners from the Albury-Wodonga region, extending into the southern New South Wales and the Eastern Victoria regions.
 Usually, acquisitions are made through commission or as a result of an exhibition thereby ensuring a strong connection to MAMA’s program.
 We also accept artwork donations through the Australian Government’s Cultural Gifts Program.
 All acquisition proposals are subject to assessment and approval by the MAMA Advisory Committee.